HeshamReffat/weatherapp/README.md

 ## About Project

-This project structure is MVVM
+-This project structure is MVVM

-project layers are data,domain,presentation,utils
+-Project layers are data,domain,presentation,utils

-data contains the data layers which is remote and local
+-Data contains the data layers which is remote and local

-domain contains the viewModel(Providers Classes) , data models which carry the api response di, and repository where it switch the data layers and get the data
+-Domain contains the viewModel(Providers Classes) , data models which carry the api response di, and repository where it switch the data layers and get the data

-presentation contains the ui components and screens
+-Presentation contains the ui components and screens

-utils contains constants and helper methods
+-Utils contains constants and helper methods

-Theme contains the dark and light themes
+-Theme contains the dark and light themes

 ## AppFeatures

-Flavors: [dev,staging,production]
+-Flavors: [dev,staging,production]

-AppIcon changes depend on flavor
+-AppIcon changes depend on flavor

-Theme switch between dark and light
+-Theme switch between dark and light

-Cashing the data for offline access
+-Cashing the data for offline access

-request the data from network using Dio
+-Request the data from network using Dio

-error Handling for network layer and local layer
+-Error Handling for network layer and local layer

-Di for injection and singleton
+-Di for injection and singleton

-unit test for api call
+-Unit test for api call

-state management using provider
+-State management using provider

-GeoLocating for getting the user location and get weather for his city
+-GeoLocating for getting the user location and get weather for his city

-all cities are stored in local json file change location by pressing on location icon in home
+-All cities are stored in local json file change location by pressing on location icon in home

-multithreading for heavy tasks
+-Multithreading for heavy tasks